Average duration of stay

 In 2015 Fedasil started setting up a framework to conduct quality audits on the basis of these uniform standards.
 Developing minimum standards and an audit mechanism was a difficult process as different partners, such as the Red Cross, have developed their own norms and standards over the years.
 Moreover, some partners criticised the possibility to have audits being performed by Fedasil instead of an independent authority.

 As of today, these audits are performed by Fedasil and there is still no independent and external monitoring system put in place.
-Fedasil conducted 10 audits in 2018, but their outcome is unknown.
 In 2019, 40 audits were conducted at all levels of the reception system (both by Fedasil and partners, and both in collective and individual shelters).
 In 2020, 30 audits were conducted.
+In 2021, 44 audits were conducted by Fedasil, both in collective reception facilities and in individual centres.
 The findings are not public and only communicated to the reception facility concerned.
-In 2021, 40 audits are planned by Fedasil, 17 of which in collective reception facilities.

-In October 2018, a Royal Decree was adopted to regulate the system and operating rules in reception centres as well as on the modalities for checking the rooms.
+A Royal Decree regulates the system and operating rules in reception centres as well as on the modalities for checking the rooms.
 This contains several general rights for the asylum seeker, such as:

 - The right to a private and family life: family members should be accommodated close to each other;